henrycatalinismith/ppl/README.md

 * You want ownership of your address book data back from the cloud
 * You prefer to keep your data stored in an open format

+ppl makes your address book into a Git repository.
+Changes to your address book are commits.
+The plan is to use remotes, pushing and pulling to handle address book syncing.

 Usage
 -----